AndreRanussi/Pig-Game--Dices/README.md

 # Optional To Do

-- Ability to edit the player names without having to refresh the page.
+- Ability to edit the player names without having to refresh the page. - Added
-- Add a modal window to show the winning player.
+- Add a modal window to show the winning player. - Added

 # Usage